r0ndL/MP3FLASH16P/README.md

 # Install
-Copy the MP3Flash16Psi folder into your Arduino/libraries folder and restart the Arduino IDE if it's already running The library assumes RX/TX are on pins 10/11.
-To change this edit the .ccp file.
+Copy the MP3Flash16Psi folder into your Arduino/libraries folder and restart the Arduino IDE if it's already running

 # In the "Support Files" folder
 * The device has no pins labeled on the PCB so I've included a PNG of the pins to help you out